Adam-Kosicki/mrms-precipitation-analysis/transition_to_grib2.md

     *   **Superior Data Precision:** GRIB2 provides data with full floating-point precision, eliminating the data loss seen in the current NetCDF workflow and enabling more accurate detection of trace precipitation.
     *   **Direct and Reliable Data Source:** Sourcing data directly from NOAA enhances reliability and provides a clear, authoritative data lineage.
     *   **A Mature, High-Performance Workflow Ready for Handoff:** A tested GRIB2 workflow is already implemented and has been shown to process a full month of CRIS data in just 2.5 hours on a standard laptop.
 This high-performance codebase is ready for use and handoff to TxDOT.
-*   **Secondary Effort: Enhancement to Bilinear Interpolation.** A secondary effort, which is an outgrowth of the GRIB2 transition, is the ongoing development of a more advanced **bilinear interpolation method**.
-This aligns our methodology with NOAA's documented best practices.
-While this enhancement promises even greater accuracy, it is a separate line of development that will be the subject of a future, more detailed discussion.
-The main priority addressed in this document is the core transition to the GRIB2 data source itself.
+*   **Future Enhancement: Bilinear Interpolation.** The transition to GRIB2 opens the door for future methodological improvements, such as adopting **bilinear interpolation**.
+This method is recommended by NOAA for greater accuracy and aligns with their best practices.
+While this enhancement is a logical next step, it is a separate line of development from the core recommendation in this document.
+The main priority is the transition to the GRIB2 data source itself; the potential for future enhancements like bilinear interpolation is a key benefit of making this move.
 *   **Next Steps:** The CTR team is preparing the necessary deliverables to support this transition.
 Updated code and revised technical documentation will be delivered to TxDOT by the end of this week to facilitate the internal review cycle.

 ### 1.0 Background: The Need for Re-evaluation